akrzemi1/papers/notes/init_guidelines.md

 #### Note

 Even though brace initialization has the potential to detect narrowing at compile time, it is still better not to use brace initialization in order to avoid other bugs.
+Also, the definition of narrowing in C++ may be surprising: in the above example Conversion from `Width` which is of type `size_t` to type `char` is not considered narrowing because the compiler knows that value 80 will fit into `char`.
 Narrowing can be detected by other static analysis tools such as clang-tidy.

 #### Note